Keio Plaza Hotel Tokyo Review: Ideal for Families & First-Timers

 One of the unexpected perks of staying at Keio Plaza was just how helpful the concierge staff were.

-We used them multiple times during our tripโ€”for restaurant recommendations, walking directions, and even help booking tables at local spots that didnโ€™t have English websites.
+We used them multiple times during our trip—for restaurant recommendations, walking directions, and even help booking tables at local spots that didn’t have English websites.
 Their suggestions were always spot on, and they never made us feel rushed or like our questions were too basic.

 On our first night, we told the concierge we wanted to try an authentic karaoke spot nearby.
 (We learned that traditional karaoke in Japan is nothing like what we were used to in the US!)
-Not only did they point us to one within walking distanceโ€”they even gave us tips on what to expect at the venue and for navigating the area after dark.

 Us at the karaoke spot trying to figure out how to get the TV to start playing songs.